hrmeetsingh/SankeyGraphsForEverything/README.md

 # SankeyGraphsForEverything
-Sankey graphs are my one of the favorite visualizations.
+Sankey graphs are one of the most interesting visualizations.
 Jupyter notebooks are my hammer and every problem is a nail.

 ## What is a Sankey Graph?
 A Sankey graph is a type of flow diagram that shows the flow of data between different categories.
 It is a useful tool for visualizing data relationships and patterns.